 We all love money and we all want to retire from our 9 to 5 jobs at some point.
 There is no argument about it [Except minions, they love bananas!].
 So at the end of this article, you will know a quick history of the US retirement benefit system and what the future holds.

 The first pension plan started, before George Washington become cool, in 1875 by the American express company.
 A pension plan was best, let an “expert” handle my money, I get a fixed amount every month when I have retired [Devils in the details, keep it high!!].

-Plan sponsored by an employer, hence it is tied to an employer and as an individual, you have no say in the investment choices.
+An employer sponsors a plan, hence it is tied to an employer, and as an individual, you have no say in the investment choices.
 [I don’t care, dude, as long as I get my monthly checks]

 Greed is a legitimate vice and possess by the best of us to some extent.
 The company can fire you, fund manager embezzling money wasn’t a new thing, company cooking their books [best liability to mismanage is the pension fund until you get caught!], etc. There was little to no protection for pensions, till 1974.
 In 1974, congress passed the Employee Retirement Income Security Act (ERISA), Thanks to this homie Late Senator Jacob Javits.

 For companies, with the government protection laws, Pension funds are really becoming a liability [Too much risk, who wants that headache!]

 After the 1978 revenue act was passed, “Papa 401K” Ted Benna established the first 401K plan for Johnson company.
 A 401K plan is the best solution to the liability issue of pension plans.
 It is no longer on the company’s balance sheet.